ItsMax123/BetterPearls/README.md

 BetterPearls is an open source [PocketMine-MP](https://pmmp.io/) plugin aimed at improving vanilla Ender Pearls.

 ## Features
-- Configurable Cooldown for ender pearls.
+- Configurable **Cooldown** for ender pearls.
-- Anti-glitching mechanics to prevent players from using ender pearls to glitch through blocks.
+- Configurable **Anti-glitching** mechanics to prevent players from using ender pearls to go through blocks.